Rasa-healthbot/healthbot/PROGRESS.md

 - We divided the work of making the basic nlu file domain file, rules file and story file among us.
 - We got adviced to make a progress file and we discussed about it to give it a go.
 - We also decided to document the concepts that in the previous week and accordingly divided the work.
+- We learned the commands and process of running the bot on our systems.
+- We were able to run the simple bot using the nlu, domain, Story and Rules while that we wrote (which did not include the forms part)

 ----------------------------------